 Peach Blueberry Cake

 This recipe has so much potential.
 And I so badly want to rave about it.
 I mean, I have been snacking on it morning and night for the past two days.
-But something, I must confess, is not quite right.
+Something, however, is not quite right.

 This recipe appeared in the August 2005 issue of Gourmet.
 If you care to hear what other people think of the recipe, you can read the 143 reviews posted on Epicurious.
 Online, I just discovered, the recipe is prefaced with this: